robdojo88/2513-Finals---Coding-Challenge/README.md

-# 2513 Finals -- Coding Challenge
+# 2513 Finals — Coding Challenge

-This repository contains the official **2513 Finals Practical Exam** for strengthening students' logical and algorithmic skills using **JavaScript**.\
+This repository contains the official **2513 Finals Practical Exam**, designed to strengthen students' logical and algorithmic skills using **JavaScript**.
-Each challenge focuses on core programming fundamentals that every student must master before advancing to more complex software development topics.
+Each challenge focuses on core programming fundamentals that students must master before advancing to more complex development tasks.

+---

 ## 🚀 What's Inside